Please click each section heading for the full text of that section. Footnotes link to the bottom of this page.

 The report also cited research conducted by ACVO in 2020, showing that current service provision in Aberdeen to address domestic abuse does not cater for the intersectional needs of people with disabilities, those from ethnic minority communities, LGBTQ+ communities, men and perpetrators.

-Syrian New Scots in Aberdeenshire [9]
+New Scots (Syrian Refugees) in Aberdeenshire (Health)

 Summary & Priorities